mauricedoepke/B3dToBlender/README.md

  - bone weights

 What it does not import:
- - animations I did some experiments on importing animations as well but the necessary effort wasn't justified in my case.
+ - animations: I did some experiments on this as well, but the necessary effort wasn't justified in my case.

 ## Limitations
  - Blender 2.7x